rahulshankariyer/PortolioProject/README.md

 ### 5. Data Transformations

+#### a.
+Diabetes Dataset

+The Diabetes Dataset was divided into 10 different partitions where one partition is known as a Testing Dataset and the other 9 partitions are called Training Datasets.

+#### b.
+Cancer Dataset

+The Cancer Dataset was divided in the same manner as the Diabetes Dataset and the classification followed the same procedure too.

+#### c.
+Herbal Plants Dataset

+The original dataset contained information for 143 Herbal Plants, so it was divided into two partitions where one partition containing the information of 71 Herbal Plants was taken as the Training Dataset and the other partition containing the information of the other 72 Herbal Plants was taken as Training Dataset.

-### 4. Tool Used
+### 6. Tool Used

 MATLAB

-### 5. Analysis
+### 7. Analysis

-Using MATLAB, the below hybrid versions of the KNN and Discriminant Analysis algorithms (listed below) were applied
+Using MATLAB, the below hybrid versions of the KNN and Discriminant Analysis algorithms (listed below) were applied on our Training Datasets

 1. KNN
 2. LDA